 - Up to 40 percent of the surface of your teeth is touching other teeth (i.e., between teeth).
 So be sure to floss daily to get all that space that the brush misses!

 - Human adults have around 32 teeth.
 To compare that, dogs have 42 teeth, sharks will have over 50,000 teeth in a lifetime, and a crocodile has about 80 teeth!

 - Before commercial toothpaste and toothbrushes, people had to improvise to keep their teeth clean.
 Some cultures chewed on the frayed ends of twigs, and others made abrasive pastes out of crushed shells, ashes, and charcoal.

 - The average person produces about two to four pints of saliva every day.
 Saliva actually plays an important role in the health of your teeth by neutralizing acids that would otherwise break down tooth enamel, as wells as protecting against tooth decay and gum disease.

 - About 92 percent of adults aged 20 to 64 have had cavities in their adult teeth, and about one in four adults currently have untreated tooth decay.
 Tooth decay is nothing to mess with, and regular dental visits can catch decay early and avoid costly and painful extractions down the road!

 Make An Appointment With Our New Jersey Dentists Today!

 If it’s been a while since you’ve seen your dentist, be sure not to put it off any longer!
 Regular dental checkups (we recommend every six months) can catch issues early before they become serious problems.
-We’d love to see you at any of our two dentists’ offices in New Jersey — Century Dental in Jackson and Seaview Dental in Eatontown, or Seaview Dental Stafford in Manahawkin!
+We’d love to see you at any of our offices Jersey Shore Dentists at Century Dental in Jackson, Seaview Dental in Eatontown, or Seaview Dental Stafford in Manahawkin!
 Get in touch today to schedule an appointment!